Iran University of Medical Sciences • Journals

 - Appoints and reviews associate editors and board members.

-- Acts as the main liaison with the publisher and the host institution.
+- Acts as the main liaison with the publisher and host institution.

 Manage individual submissions from initial assessment through peer review to recommendation, following journal and portfolio policies.